Why use a calf jacket?

 There is a temperature range where the amount of body heat produced by a calf is balanced by her body heat losses.
 That range is called “thermo-neutral.”

-For an 85 pound newborn calf this range is around 55 to 78 degrees(12.7-21oC), assuming she is dry and in a draft-free environment.
-As temperatures fall below 55 for an extended period of time, she has to burn extra energy to maintain her body core temperature.
+For an 40kg calf this range is around 12 – 21c, assuming she is dry and draft-free.
+As temperatures fall below 12c, she has to burn extra energy to maintain her body core temperature.

 There are four ways heat escapes from a calf – no matter what the weather or season.